autotrof/av-datatable/README.md

 # av-datatable

-This is Vue3 component that can render a table like datatable without jquery Unlike the other table libraries, av-datatable keeping the reactivity & the listener. it's compatible with yajra datatable also
+This is Vue3 component that can render a table like datatable without jquery.
+Unlike the other table libraries, av-datatable keeping the reactivity & the listener. it also compatible with yajra datatable

 ### installation
 ```